appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day3/+page.md

 # Variables, Data Types, Operators and Expressions

-By the end of this day, you should have a good understanding of how to declare and initialize variables of different data types, and how to use string interpolation to print messages, how to use operators and write conditional expressions.
+Variables, data types, operators and expressions are the building blocks of any programming language.
+In this day, you will learn how to declare and initialize variables of different data types, and how to use operators and write conditional expressions.

 > **Project** - BMI Calculator
 >